 I understand if you think differently that we should perhaps support the work rather than the writer of the work.
 However, I think we would be supporting a voice that shouldn’t have the chance to speak over the ones that were hurt and traumatized from Nesset and his actions.
 We should not give or allow a space for a convicted pedophile especially as it will not only hurt those who experienced CSA and abuse, but as well the victims of Nesset’s actions.

 I hope you could at least take into consideration of what I said and if you support Nesset’s work being removed from Poetry Magazine, please sign your name onto the petition.
+It needs up to 2,500 signatures.
 Your name will not be made public if you select that option not to.

 Thank you for taking the time to read this.
 I hope all is well with you.